Newport Car Wreck Lawyers

 - Car wrecks.
 When another negligent passenger car driver is responsible for a wreck, the other driver has the right to pursue legal action to seek compensation for damages.
 Car accidents are most often caused by distracted driving (such as texting or checking social media while driving), inclement weather conditions and intoxicated drivers.

-- Motorcycle collisions.
+- Motorcycle wrecks.
 Motorcyclists, aside from pedestrians and bicyclists, are one of the most exposed motor vehicle drivers on the road.
 Even if a motorcyclist wears protective gear, little can be done when it comes down to flesh against metal traveling at a high speed.
 Speed does not even need to be a factor.
-A motorcyclist can be seriously injured when he or she is hit by a car going as slow as 35-40 miles per hour.
+A motorcyclist can be seriously injured when he or she is hit by a slow-moving vehicle.

 - ATV crashes.
 According to the U.S. Consumer Product Safety Commission (USCPSC), “there are about 650 deaths and 100,000 injuries every year involving ATVs.”
 ATV accidents often occur due to ATV drivers going on public roadways, underage children driving or riding the vehicle and drivers/passengers not wearing protective gear (helmet, goggles or other eye protection, gloves etc.).